5 Managed Service Myths Busted

 Myth #3.
 I have time to manage the details.

 As an IT leader, your time is extremely valuable.
 Every hour you spend on managing vendors or other tactical activities is time that could have been invested in increasing IT’s value to the business.
-The simple fact is, even in smaller environments, IT leaders do not have the time to do everything; nor do the IT staff.
+The simple fact is, even in smaller environments, IT leaders do not have the time to do everything including network maintenance, cybersecurity, user training, BDR processes and other mandates along with on call user support.
+If you run a 24/7 operation, this can exhaust even the most dedicated team.

 Again, with the ever-increasing complexity of IT and the demands put on it by the business, time is a luxury many just cannot afford.
-I have spoken to many IT workers and leaders, and each one has cited long working hours, insufficient staff, and endless list of projects as reasons they burn out.
+Global CTI has worked with many CIOs, and each one has cited long working hours, insufficient staff, and an endless list of projects as reasons their team burns out.
 It is unsurprising that IT has the third highest turnover rate of any profession.
-Constant staff turnover is an expensive and inefficient way to run a business, at best.
+Constant staff turnover is an expensive and inefficient way to run a business, at best and prevents consistent network service and support.

 Myth #4.
 An MSP will replace my valuable employees.

-By augmenting your team with a competent MSP that can provide a solution customized to your business needs, you create an overall stronger IT team that can support the business not only now, but well into the future.
-Ideally, your team establishes the business goals and aligns them with IT initiatives, while the MSP optimizes the infrastructure and environment to execute on the goals.
-This definitely shouldn’t be a reason to give up on online services to help you run HR services; as the https://thepeopeople.com/peo-services/ website outlines, having a PEO service or a managed services provider could actually result in a raise, not a replacement!
+By augmenting your team with a competent MSP that can provide a solution customized to your business needs, you create an overall stronger IT team that can support the business now and into the future.
+Ideally, your team establishes the business goals and aligns them with IT initiatives, while the MSP optimizes the infrastructure and environment to execute the goals.
+Meeting your organizational goals should be rewarded, not penalized with fewer staff.

 Myth #5.
 I can hire the specialized expertise we need.